Page updated Jan. 31, 2023

 Pacific frequently hosts vaccination clinics for the community.
 Dates and sign-up information is available through California's MyTurn.
 Upcoming COVID-19 vaccination clinics:

 Stockton (use ZIP code 95211)

 - – Flu, COVID and M-Pox Vaccine Clinic

 - How: Walk In

 Questions?
 Call Student Health Services at 209-946-2315 Opt.
 1

 Pfizer Dose 1, 2, Additional and booster are typically available at Stockton, Sacramento and San Francisco campuses; Moderna boosters are available at San Francisco clinics if supply allows.

-In accordance with Cal/OSHA Standards, employees must inform Pacific of their vaccine status to facilitate development of workplace protocols place prior to return.
+In accordance with Cal/OSHA Standards, employees must inform Pacific of their vaccination status to facilitate development of workplace protocols.

 Upload Vaccination Status